qutip/qutip/doc/guide/guide-basics.rst

 	In [1]: from qutip import *

 that will load all of the user available functions.
-Often, we also need to import the Numpy and Matplotlib libraries with:
+Often, we also need to import the NumPy and Matplotlib libraries with:

 .. ipython::

    In [1]: import numpy as np

-    In [1]: import matplotlib.pyplot as plt
+   In [2]: import matplotlib.pyplot as plt

 Note that, in the rest of the documentation, functions are written using `qutip.module.function()` notation which links to the corresponding function in the QuTiP API: :ref:`functions`.
 However, in calling `import *`, we have already loaded all of the QuTiP modules.
-Therefore, we will only need the function name and not the complete path when calling the function from the interpreter prompt or a Python script.
+Therefore, we will only need the function name and not the complete path when calling the function from the interpreter prompt, Python script, or Jupyter notebook.

 .. _basics-qobj: